Sithum-Amayuru/Linear-Regression-Implementation-from-scratch/README.md

 # Linear-Regression-Implimentation-from-scratch
 Linear Regression implemented from scratch using Python and NumPy to understand the mathematics and optimization behind the model.
-# Linear Regression From Scratch

-A from-scratch implementation of **Linear Regression** using Python and NumPy, built to understand the mathematics and optimization behind the model.

 ## What I Implemented